tvdstaaij/telegram-json-backup/README.md

 # telegram-json-backup

-***This script has been deprecated in favor of [telegram-history-dump](https://github.com/tvdstaaij/telegram-history-dump).
-Telegram-json-backup still works but it is no longer maintained.***
+***Telegram-json-backup has been deprecated in favor of [telegram-history-dump](https://github.com/tvdstaaij/telegram-history-dump).
+This script may still work, but note that the required Python support in telegram-cli is broken as of January 2016.***

 ## Summary

 Python script for telegram-cli that creates [JSON Lines](http://jsonlines.org) compliant dumps of Telegram message backlogs.

 Support for downloading media files is available on the experimental branch (`git checkout experimental`).
 It changes the backup process significantly and may be unstable.

-## Updates

-September 5th, 2015:

-* Fix bug that produced duplicate JSON objects for the first chunk of messages in a dialog.
-* Conform to JSON Lines recommendation of saving files as `.jsonl`.

-September 4th, 2015:

-* Prevent tgl crash when fetching dialog list containing chats with deleted user accounts.
-* Prevent tgl crash when backing up group chat with messages from deleted user accounts.

 ## Usage